 - Josie Hughes (Environment and Climate Change Canada)

 - Alison Munson (Université Laval)

-This list contains individuals or organizations who have agreed to provide us with their data as of January 28, 2021.
-As we receive more data between now and the February 28, 2021 deadline, this list of contributors will grow.
+This list contains individuals or organizations who have agreed to provide us with their data as of April 30, 2021.
+As we receive more data, this list of contributors will grow.

 - Isabelle Aubin (NRCan) and Laura Boisvert-Marsh (NRCan)

 - Catherine Chagnon (ULaval) and Stéphane Boudreau (ULaval)

 - Carlos Cerrejon Lozano (UQAT), Osvaldo Valeria (UQAT) and Nicole Fenton (UQAT)